The Evolution of Aging in the U.S.

 America’s Aging Challenge

-America’s massive aging challenge is not being met by the current health delivery system.
+The challenge facing America’s growing aging population is not being met by the current health delivery system.
 Its programs, facilities, and leaders were created in a different era and cannot be reconfigured to address the fundamentally different problems associated managing chronic conditions at home.
+Families are having to take on more responsibilities providing and managing the. care of their loved ones.

-What is needed Is a delivery system that can access and coordinate the range of our human, programmatic, and physical resources; and one that can be implemented quickly with minimal investment of financial resources and political energy.
+What they need is a delivery system that can access and coordinate the range of available human, programmatic, and physical resources.
+To be effective it needs to be a system that can be implemented quickly with minimal investment of financial resources and political energy.

-Such a delivery system is at hand.
-It is the very community –where and by whom our existing health system’s hospitals, nursing homes, home care, and health insurance systems were developed.
-Community is the only group that has as its sole motivation the care of its older people.
+Such a community-based delivery system is at hand.
+Since families can often not “do it alone”. the community must assume a leadership role in supporting families who are now taking on caring for loved ones at home.
 The network era now makes this possibility real.
 It can identify needs distributed through the community and tailor the proliferation of modern interventions to address those needs.

 All that it will take is for community leaders to recognize the tools, resources, and possibilities already within reach.
 And once the transition back into community begins, it will happen rapidly.